NotCoffee418/rocksmithvolumefix/README.md

 This tool should only be utilized by people who make use of a Y splitter (RTC/amp combo).

 ## How it works
-It's just sets the volume of any Rocksmith audio input device to 100% as long as the application is running.
+It just sets the volume of any Rocksmith audio input device to 100% as long as the application is running.

 ## Contributing
 If there are any bugs or you would like to see additional features, please open an issue [here](https://github.com/NotCoffee418/rocksmithvolumefix/issues).